Environmental DNA: Ground-truthing a new tool for coral reef monitoring

 Sea Grant Graduate Fellow: Patrick Nichols

-The analysis of environmental DNA (eDNA) has the potential to revolutionize this kind of biological monitoring. eDNA is naturally shed by organisms into the environment and can be isolated and analyzed, typically from relatively small volumes of water, overcoming the logistical constraints associated with standard, in-water visual methods.
-But, before eDNA can be added to regular monitoring efforts in Hawai‘i, we need a clear understanding of the natural fluctuations in eDNA community profiles and the consistency with which they accurately measure the abundance and distribution of coral reef animals and plants.
+The analysis of environmental DNA (eDNA) has the potential to revolutionize this kind of monitoring. eDNA is naturally shed by organisms into the environment and can be isolated and analyzed, typically from relatively small volumes of water, overcoming the logistical constraints associated with standard, in-water visual methods.
+But, before eDNA can be added to regular monitoring efforts in Hawai‘i, we need a clear understanding of the normal fluctuations in eDNA profiles and the consistency with which they accurately measure the abundance and distribution of coral reef animals and plants.

 Nearly all marine eDNA surveys focus on detecting organisms that live at or above the reef surface and whose DNA is abundant in water sampled immediately above the reef.
 However, surface-dwelling fish and corals account for only a small fraction of all reef species, whereas the organisms living hidden within reefs make up ~91 percent of known reef species, fulfilling important ecological processes.
-Yet, as climate change alters the most conspicuous surface coral reef organisms, we know nothing about the impacts on the understudied internal reef cryptobiome, how these organisms are affected by declines in fish and corals, and if the types of species inside a reef influences the rate at which the physical structure of a reef declines.
+Yet, as ocean warming alters the most conspicuous surface coral reef organisms, we know nothing about the impacts on the understudied internal reef cryptobiome, how these organisms are affected by declines in fish and corals, and if the types of species inside a reef influences the rate at which the physical structure of a reef declines.